-At least twice a year, I go on a silent retreat.
+Whenever I can, I go on a silent retreat.
 Sometimes I housesit for a friend who lives in a wooded area where deer often pass by the window at twilight.
-Other times, I drive to the Dwelling in the Woods near McGrath, Minnesota, and walk among its 120 acres of forests and wetlands.
+Other times, I drive to the Shire in the Woods near McGrath, Minnesota, and walk among its 120 acres of forests and wetlands.
 It’s a soulful place that always rejuvenates me.

-In a world filled with sound, speed, and danger, a silent retreat grounds me and reminds me to slow down, to discern the wisdom in the silence, and to get my bearings.
+In a world filled with noise and endless bad news, a silent retreat grounds me and reminds me to slow down, to discern the wisdom in the silence, and to get my bearings.
 Sometimes I sleep for long periods of time, especially when I’ve pushed my body beyond its limits.
-Sometimes I cry.
-Sometimes I just watch the skunk explore the area outside my window.
+Other times, I watch the skunk explore the area outside my window.

-Each time I take a silent retreat, I marvel at what happens.
-There is great mystery and great surprises that await me each time—ones I could never imagine.
+Every time during a silent retreat, there is great mystery and great surprises that await me—ones I could never imagine.
 Sometimes I get inspired to write a new book.
-Sometimes I am given the space to think through a tricky situation.
-Sometimes I am just reminded that life is good.
+Sometimes I’m given the space to think through a tricky situation.
+Sometimes I’m reminded that life is good.

-All I know is that every time I return from a silent retreat, my soul is full and I have more courage to make the most of each day.
+Every time I return from a silent retreat, my spirit is full, and I have more creativity and courage to make the most of each day and to write well.